Russell Cave National Monument: North Alabama Birding Trail

 Russell Cave National Monument is Site 44 on the Northeastern Loop of the North Alabama Birding Trail.
 The North Alabama Birding Trail is not a "trail" in the traditional sense of the word, but a series of mostly roadside stops throughout North Alabama that have been selected for their birdwatching characteristics.

-Although many types of bird are present, this site is known for its tanagers (summer tanager and scarlet tanager) and the yellow-billed cuckoo.
+Although many types of birds are present, this site is known for its tanagers (summer tanager and scarlet tanager) and the yellow-billed cuckoo.
 During migration, almost any species of eastern warbler and vireo can be spotted in the park.
 The prime seasons for watching the songbirds are spring, summer, and autumn.